pry/pry-stack_explorer/README.md

 enables navigation right up the call-stack to the birth of the program.

-pry-stack_explorer is currently designed to work on **MRI and Ruby 1.9.2+ (including 1.9.3)**.
+pry-stack_explorer is currently designed to work on **Rubinius and MRI Ruby 1.9.2+ (including 1.9.3)**.
 Support for other Ruby versions and implementations is planned for the future.